openshift/operator-custom-metrics/README.md

 3. `WithPath(path string)` - Updates the default value of path in the metricsConfig object.
 4. `WithCollector(collector prometheus.Collector)` - Creates a list of prometheus collectors which are to be registered.
 5. `WithCollectors([]prometheus.Collector)` - Updates the list of collectors in the metricsConfig object.
+6. `WithRegistry(registry *prometheus.Registry)` - Specify a registry to store collected metrics.
-6. `GetConfig()` - Returns the reference to metricsConfig which is built with the configuration set by the user.
+7. `GetConfig()` - Returns the reference to metricsConfig which is built with the configuration set by the user.